netzke/netzke-testing/README.md

 code](https://github.com/netzke/netzke-testing/tree/master/app/assets/javascripts/netzke/testing/helpers) for currently
 implemented helpers (TODO: document them).
 Also, refer to other Netzke gems source code (like netzke-core and netzke-basepack) to see examples using the helpers.

+## Adding custom spec helpers

+You may add (or require, by means of Sprockets) additional helpers in `app/assets/javascripts/netzke/testing.js`, which will be included in the testing template *after* the helpers provided by netzke-testing.
+For example:

+    // in app/assets/javascripts/netzke/testing.js
+    //= require_tree ./testing

+    # in app/assets/javascripts/netzke/testing/grid.js.coffee
+    Ext.apply window,
+      enableColumnFilter: (column, value) ->
+      # ...

+After this the `enableColumnFilter` helper will be available in your Mocha specs.

 ## Testing with selenium webdriver